Current Construction Projects

 The proposed Engineering and Sciences Building will be located on the site of Abercrombie Engineering Laboratory on the east side of the historic Engineering Quadrangle.
 The 250,000 gross square foot building will cover roughly the same footprint as Abercrombie.
 The new building will be home to The Welch Institute along with other faculty research laboratories, innovation space, core lab, classrooms, conference facilities, a café, and departmental offices.
 The building will have four above-grade floors and a full basement.
 The interior buildout of the building will be done in phases with the first tenant as The Welch Institute.
 Additional information for the project can be viewed here.
 The Welch Institute is scheduled to occupy the building in January 2023.

-The demolition of Abercrombie is scheduled to begin on May 17, 2021 -- Click here for more detailed information
+The demolition of Abercrombie began on May 17, 2021, and construction will continue through January 2023-- Click here for more detailed information

 Maxfield Hall Renovation